charlesclz03/flowforge/DOCS/deployment/GCS_UPLOAD_PLAN.md

 ## Overview

-This document outlines the implementation plan for audio file uploads to Google Cloud Storage (GCS) for FlowForge V2.
+This document outlines the implementation plan for audio file uploads to Google Cloud Storage (GCS) for Freestyla V2.

 ## Architecture